Monmouth County, New Jersey: Monmouth County SPCA

 The Monmouth County Society for the Prevention of Cruelty to Animals is an animal welfare organization in Eatontown providing animal sheltering and cruelty investigation services to Monmouth County, New Jersey.
-It was founded in 1945 to care for the community's homeless, neglected and abused animals.
-It is a private, not-for-profit s.
-501(c)3 organization.
-In 1999, the organization made the decision to become a no-kill shelter.
+It was founded in 1945 to care for the community's homeless, neglected, and abused animals.
+It is a government agency, not-for-profit 501(c)3 organization.
 The organization remains open-admission for communities it serves, taking owner surrenders by appointment and also offers animals for adoption.
+Many of the animals that are up for adoption come from all over the United States.
 Its Humane Law Enforcement Division investigates more than 900 animal cruelty complaints every year, and accepts anonymous calls.
-The SPCA also provides dog obedience training, a spay/neutering clinic and pet bereavement counselling.
+The SPCA also provides dog obedience training, a spay/neutering clinic, and pet bereavement counseling.

 Transportation

 Roads and highways

 As of May 2010, the county had a total of 3354.67 mi of roadways, of which 2762.31 mi are maintained by the local municipality, 360.42 mi by Monmouth County and 204.89 mi by the New Jersey Department of Transportation and 27.05 mi by the New Jersey Turnpike Authority.

+Monmouth County is served by several major roadways including: